ibm-skills-network/portals-knowledgebase/docs/learning-content/course.md

 ## Course Requirements

-- Some courses may require a free Coursera account
 - Basic computer literacy
 - Internet access
 - Specific software requirements (if any) will be listed in the course description
+- Certain courses may require a free Coursera account

 ## Learning Experience